-DIF: Cognitive Level: Understand REF: p.
-11 TOP: Integrated Process: Communication and Documentation

-MSC: Area of Client Needs: Safe and Effective Care Environment: Management of Care
+DIF:Cognitive Level: RememberTOP:Integrated Process: Nursing Process: AssessmentMSC:Area of Client Needs: Safe and Effective Care Environment: Management of Care

-- 19. A nurse is establishing several health programs, such as bicycle safety, to improve the health status of a target population.
-This describes which step in the community nursing process?
+15. A nurse has established several health programs, such as bicycle safety, to improve the health status of a target population.
+This describes which step in the community nursing process?a.

-- a.
 Planning

 - b.
 Evaluation

 - c.
 Assessment

 - d.
 Implementation